Benoît Verhaegen

 Benoît Verhaegen (1929–2009) was a Belgian academic and Africanist who specialised in the political sociology and post-colonial history of the Democratic Republic of the Congo.

-Verhaegen fought in the Korean War and arrived in the Belgian Congo in 1959, shortly before independence.
-Sympathising with African nationalism, he remained in the country until 1987, and taught at various institutions in the Congo which became Zaire in 1971.
-He was increasingly influenced by Marxism and worked particularly on contemporary political movements in the country in the 1960s and 1970s.
-He formulated the idea of "immediate history" (histoire immédiate) and published a number of important studies and collections of documents.
+Born into a Belgian aristocratic family, Verhaegen fought as a volunteer in the Korean War.
+He embarked on an academic career after his return to Belgium and took up a post in the Belgian Congo in 1959 shortly before its independence.
+Verhaegen's progressive political views meant that he sympathised with African nationalism and he remained in the country on-and-off until 1987.
+He taught at various universities in the Congo which became Zaire in 1971 and he became increasingly influenced by Marxism and Maoism.

+Verhaegen's scholarly research was focused particularly on contemporary political movements in the Congo in the 1960s and 1970s.
+He termed his object of study "immediate history" (histoire immédiate) and published a number of important articles, books, and collections of documents.

 Early life and the Korean War

 Benoît Verhaegen was born into aristocratic family at Merelbeke, East Flanders in Belgium on 8 January 1929.
 He was the youngest son of Jean Verhaegen and his wife Simone Piers de Raveschoot.
 His grandfather, Arthur Verhaegen (1847 – 1917) had been a member of parliament for the Catholic Party and a leading exponent of Christian Democracy.

 Verhaegen was studying at the University of Ghent in August 1950, when he enlisted in the Belgian Volunteer Corps for Korea raised to participate in the Korean War.
 A few months earlier, South Korea had been invaded by communist North Korea and a coalition of military forces from the United Nations had been assembled to aid the South Koreans.
 Verhaegen served in the Korean War as a platoon commander and was twice wounded in action.
 He claimed his desire to fight in the conflict stemmed from his belief in an impending world war and a desire to live up to his family's tradition of military service.
 He later wrote a memoir of his experience during the conflict entitled A Season in Korea (Une saison en Corée).

 After returning from Korea, Verhaegen enrolled in the Catholic University of Leuven where he gained doctorates in law and economics with a thesis entitled "Contribution to the Economic History of Flanders".
 He gained a post as lecturer at Lovanium University at Léopoldville, Belgian Congo in 1959.